-In the Update interval field, specify the time period (in seconds) at the end of which the media server sends an SSDP notification of its availability to the LAN clients or leave the value specified by default (900).
+In the Update interval field, specify the time period (in seconds), at the end of which the media server updates the file list of the USB storage, or leave the value specified by default (900).

 In the DLNA server name field, specify a name of the DLNA server which will be displayed for users of your LAN or leave the value specified by default (D-Link DLNA Server).
 Use digits and/or Latin characters.